The 6 Best DAWs for Linux (Ubuntu) – Free and Paid

 The Best Music Making Software for Linux

-The Linux OS has usually been regarded as a platform reserved for techies and software developers, but for quite some time now, there has been a keen but understated stream of independent and open source development of audio software for Linux.
+The Linux OS has usually been regarded as a platform reserved for techies and software developers, but for quite some time now, there has been a keen but understated flow of independent and open-source development of audio software for Linux.

 Though considered an underdog in audio, the streamlined OS and lack of bloat in Linux make it a great choice performance-wise.